connkat/todo/README.md

 # todo

-A basic todo app using a PERN stack with Bootstrap.
+A basic todo app using PERN with Bootstrap.

 I'm creating a catalogue of good tutorials for new devs, and this is a solid one from [FreeCodeCamp](https://www.youtube.com/watch?v=ldYcgPKEZC8).